 Interleukins signal immune cells to activate inflammation.

-Normally, interleukin-17 (IL-17) helps the body defend against infections.
+Normally, interleukin-17 (IL-17) helps the body defend itself against infections.
 But high amounts of it can cause joint inflammation, bone erosion, and bone fusion in AS patients.
 IL-17 inhibitors block IL-17, reducing inflammation.

 If a joint is inflamed, a corticosteroid can be injected directly into it.

 Doctors usually prescribe no more than three corticosteroid injections a year, with at least three months between injections in the same joint.
 That is because corticosteroid injections can cause a number of side effects, including infections.